QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 \end{bmatrix}
 $$

-We observe that certain initial distributions cycle periodically rather than converge.
+We observe that certain initial distributions cycle periodically rather than converging.

 For instance, the distribution (1,0) alternates to (0,1) and back again.